What’s the most important part of your run?

 While every part of a run has its importance, I’d venture to say that the most important part is the recovery.
 I know – it’s technically not even part of the run!
 It’s the part where you get to put your feet up and watch some TV, ease your aching muscles with a percussive massage, and get the compression gear and recovery shoes on.

-Have you tried adding one of the best recovery drinks for runners to your recovery routine?
-If you want to try it out, we’d recommend the GU Roctane Protein Recovery Drink Mix.
+…Aaaaaaand eat something!
+Getting calories and protein into your body within 45 minutes of the end of your run is also a key part of recovery.
+But not everyone wants to think about putting together a small meal post-run.
+If that sounds like you, have you tried adding a recovery drink to your routine?
+If you want to try it out, we recommend GU Roctane Protein Recovery Drink Mix.
 It contains 30 grams of carbs to increase energy, 20 grams of protein to help muscles repair, and electrolytes to replenish fluids.

 Top 3 Best and Favorites